 Veterinary Service Animal Health Group

 Department of Agriculture, Environment and Rural Affairs (DAERA)

 Ballykelly House, 111 Ballykelly Road

 3.5 Refusal or withdrawal of official recognition

 If your application for official recognition is refused, Defra or your devolved authority will tell you why.
 You’ll have up to 60 days from the date your application is refused to appeal.

-If your application is still refused, they’ll tell you why within 90 days of when your request was received.
+If your application is still refused, it’ll tell you why within 90 days of when it received your request.

-If your breed society or operation does not comply with the rules, they may:
+If your breed society or operation does not comply with the rules, the competent authority may: